inner-product/essential-exercises/src/main/scala/mapreduce/README.md

 ## Running Benchmarks

 Change to the `benchmarks` project in sbt (use the command `project benchmarks`) and then run `Jmh / run`.
-The benchmarks will fail if the corresponding implementation is incomplete, so you might want to comment out some of the benchmarks while you're still in development.
+To run just a single benchmark you can use `Jmh / run TheBenchmarkName`, replacing `TheBenchmarkName` with the name of the class containing the benchmark (for example `MapReduceBenchmark`).

+Each benchmark file contains two benchmarks: one "small" and one "medium".
+You might want to comment out the mediums benchmarks while you're developing, and then uncomment medium and comment out the small benchmark when you want more accurate performance figures.

 ## Mission One: Basic Map-Reduce